ivanovds/DRF_test_task/README.md

-# Social Network REST API
+# Django REST Framework API

-REST API that allows you to interact with Social Network.
-It is entirely self describing: you can find the documentation for each API endpoint simply by visiting the URL in your browser.
+It is entirely self describing API: you can find the documentation for each API endpoint simply by visiting the URL in your browser.

-API using JSON Web Authentication.

 ## Using this API you can:

 * Create account
-* Create a post with text content (always made by a user)
-* Like any posts
-* Unlike posts, you liked before
-* Get all posts or one of them
-* Get all users or one of them with activity information
-* Get analytics about how many likes were made
+* Log in if you already have an account
+* Fill your profile
-* Read API bot configuration
+* Read profiles of other users
-* Get JSON Web Token
-* Refresh JSON Web Token
+* Edit your own profile
+* Edit any profile if you have staff status

 ## Technology stack
-* Django Framework 3.0.5
+* Django Framework 3.0.6
 * Django REST Framework 3.11.0
-* Django REST Framework JWT 1.11.0
+* PostgreSQL 12

 ## Installation
 * Create a virtual environment: